KNowledgeOnWebScale/walder/README.md

     postprocessing:  # The (list of) pipe modules used for postprocessing
       module-id:  # Identifier of the pipe module
         soure: ...  # Path leading to source code of the pipe module (absolute path or relative to the pipe-modules directory)
-    htmlTemplate: ...   # File containing the html template to visualise the data (absolute path or relative to the views directory)
+    responses:  # Status codes with files containing the html template (absolute path or relative to the views directory)
+    	200: ...  # (REQUIRED)
+    	500: ...  # (OPTIONAL)
 ```

-Paths should be written absolute or relative to the ``

 ### Example
 The following command starts a server on port 9000 using an example config file.